 A study visa usually forbids students to work in Australia.
 You will need a "work visa" if you plan to make ANY income while in Australia.
-As sponsors of a study visa, Ausyfish is not permitted to pay any money to students.
+As sponsors of a study visa, Ausyfish is not permitted to pay any money to students and participation in any paid work activities in not permitted.
 A breach of this condition may result in Ausyfish not being able to sponsor future students visas.

 For Australian students:

-You should provide a letter from your school or university, if this is to be part of you school training.
+You need to provide a letter from your school or university, if this is to be part of you school training.